junthebae/junthebae/README.md

 Hello 👋 I'm a Data Analyst who is passionate about transforming data into actionable insights.

-Still working on transfer my portfolio to GitHub
+Still working on transfering my portfolio to GitHub :)

 🛠️ Tools
 - Languages: SQL, Python, R